learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 '{ "name": "Annie Easley", "occupation": "Computer Scientist" }'
 ```

-The data above is a `String`, but you can see that it contains what looks like
+The data above is a `String`, it's a string that contains what looks like
 key/value pairs.
+All JSON is like this - a string that contains notation that
+mimics JavaScript data structures, like objects and arrays.
+Hence JavaScript
+**Object Notation** - JSON.

-Notice that the keys and values are both wrapped in quotes
+Notice that the keys and values are both wrapped in quotes while other
-while other characters, `{`, `}`, and `:`, are not.
-This is required syntax for
+characters, `{`, `}`, and `:`, are not.
+This is required syntax for JSON.
+All
-JSON.
-All text-based data, even keys, must be wrapped in quotes within the
+text-based data, even keys, must be wrapped in quotes within the larger
-larger `String`.
-Numbers are the only exception to this.
+`String`.
+Numbers are the only exception to this rule.

 When working with JSON, the outside quotes are not always shown.
 Instead of a
 single line like above, we may see JSON like this: